 In 1654, on top of power and fame, at the age of 27, Christina shocked her subjects and the whole of Europe by abdicating from the Swedish throne, going into exile and soon converting to Catholicism.
 During 18 months she travelled extensively, greeted as a Queen of Peace with festivities incl. fireworks and operas in Hamburg, Antwerp, Brussels, Innsbruck, Spoleto and other cities.
 Her final destination was Rome, where Pope Alexander VII welcomed her with magnificent processions.

-The most prominent woman of the 17th century mainly devoted the rest of her life in Rome as an immigrant Queen without land to the arts and sciences, although she still pursued political ambitions, sometimes with controversial consequences.
-Christina upheld a huge correspondence, founded academies and was a patron of the arts and sciences.
+The most prominent woman of the 17th century mainly devoted the rest of her life in Rome to the arts and sciences, although she still pursued political ambitions.
+As immigrant Queen without land, Christina founded Rome’s first public opera theater, held academies at her court, wrote maxims and thousands of letters.
+She was a patron of artists and scientists.
 Bernini and Corelli dedicated immortal works to her.
+Palazzo Riario became famous for its exquisite collections of paintings, sculptures, manuscripts.
+In Italy, the 17th century is sometimes called Il secolo della Regina.
 As the first woman ever, she received a sovereign´s burial in St. Peter´s Basilica upon her death in 1689.
-Since then, her influence and fascination has never faded.
-New books about her, both fiction and scientific, appear regularly, even movies and operas
+Since then, her influence and fascination on scholars, authors, artists and movie makers has never faded.
+New books about her, both fiction and scientific, movies, dramas and operas are published at an impressive rate.

-What can citizens of modern Europe learn from this remarkable woman?
+What can citizens of modern Europe learn from this remarkable queen?
 A century before Diderot and Voltaire she advocated Enlightenment, tolerance, peaceful coexistence and equality.
-She refused to accept the traditional feminine role of the 17th century and is often considered a prototype of the modern woman.
+She never married and refused to accept the traditional feminine role of the 17th century.
+Many consider her a prototype of the modern woman.
 Her courage, complex life and destiny show us how cultural values in the end are stronger than armies.
 She transcended divisions of nations, languages and religions, embodying European identity and peaceful integration 300 years before the European Union.
 Christina sets an indisputable example to all citizens of Europe, specially important for the younger generations, as a symbol of culture and peace.